Illumina NextSeq Series Next-Generation Sequencing

 How do I design my microarray experiments?

 Due to the natural variation of samples collected from batches and individuals technically and biologically, it is most economical to prepare multiple biological samples and not request multiple chips for the same mRNA sample.
 Keep in mind that with 20K~45K spots, some spots may not hybridize equally on your control and treated chips because of technical reasons (minor defects, fiber, etc.).
-For this reason, it is essential that you repeat your experiment initially two times.
+For this reason, it is essential that you repeat your experiment initially in duplicates.
 You can then focus your initial analysis on the mRNAs that are altered in both experiments.
 If you find that this initial experiment provides data that is promising, you most likely want to perform a third experiment to facilitate statistical studies.

 It is important to address that it is not efficient to perform only one control and treated chip without a duplication because you are likely to spend significant time analyzing data that are artificial.
 Typically, the ncRNA Program receives samples comparing testing samples from control sample.
 Of the thousands of samples processed, we have noticed two strategies that most labs take:

 - The first strategy involves repeating experiments only once and then use hits common on both experiments for RT-PCR and whole mount studies and really have no plan to initially publish their chip results.
 These groups validated most of their hits and have papers in progress.
-Keep in mind that this approach certainly will miss hits because the number of duplicate experiments is too low
+Keep in mind that this approach certainly will miss hits because the number of duplicate experiments is too low.

 - The second strategy involves doing three to four replicates followed by statistical analysis performed either at the investigator’s own institution or through our collaboration with the bioinformatics group.
-This approach allows you to identify a comprehensive list of statistically significant hits prior to a more detailed biological analysis
+This approach allows you to identify a comprehensive list of statistically significant hits prior to a more detailed biological analysis.

 While we recognize that many of you have limited resources that motivate opting for the first strategy, we strongly recommend the second strategy despite its higher initial cost.